Why Grow Winter Flowers in India?

 Uses: Used in gardens and as cut flowers in floral arrangements.

-Kalanchoe is a succulent plant with thick leaves and colorful flowers that make a good choice for small types of areas or windowsills.
+Kalanchoes are great pick for people who want flowers but often forget to water them.
+These are hardy succulent with thick waxy leaves (that store water) and colorful flowers make a good choice for small types of areas or windowsills.
 These flowers can be grow outdoors, or indoors as well, and the bloom for a long time.

 8. Geranium